Skip to content

 Seizures happen in less than 1% of people taking bupropion and are associated with high doses.
 People who have a history of seizures or risk factors for seizures should use bupropion with extreme caution.
 New or worsening suicidal thinking and behavior might also occur.
 It is important for family and friends to watch for suicidal thinking, especially in the first few weeks after starting bupropion.
 There is also a risk of neuropsychiatric events, including depression, hallucinations, and aggression.

-One benefit of bupropion is that it doesn’t have a lot of sexual side effects.
+One benefit of bupropion is that it does not have a lot of sexual side effects.
 Other antidepressants, such as citalopram and fluoxetine, can cause some patients to have reduced sexual desire or satisfaction.
-This is a major reason why patients discontinue their depression medications.
+This is a major reason why patients discontinue antidepressant medications.
 But bupropion appears to affect libido less, which can make it a good alternative.

-When bupropion and alcohol are consumed together, there is a risk of more severe symptoms, including seizures.
+When bupropion and alcohol are consumed together, there is a risk of more severe adverse effects, including seizures.
 Avoid alcohol while you are taking bupropion.
 However, if you usually drink a lot of alcohol, speak with your doctor before stopping abruptly.
-Abrupt discontinuation of alcohol (quitting "cold-turkey") can increase your risk of seizures.
+Abrupt discontinuation of alcohol (quitting "cold turkey") can increase your risk of seizures.

 Certain antidepressants (MAOIs, SSRIs), antipsychotics (haloperidol, risperidone), and heart medications (beta-blockers, antiarrhythmics) can interact with bupropion.
 Speak with your pharmacist and doctor to make sure the other medications you take do not interact with bupropion.